Global route / Middle East-Europe

 The Alps are visible above cloud at cruising altitude; Zagros Mountains stand tall enough to remain visible through patchy cloud layers.

-What is the best side of plane for Dubai to London?
+What is the best side for Dubai to London?